Harness the transformative power of your inner team like Molly Carlson

 As Dumont says in the episode, if you need to refer back to the exercise at any point, it’s available right here.

-The process below will help you recognise and understand the members of your inner team and harness the transformative power of a team working well together.
+The process below will help you recognize and understand the members of your inner team and harness the transformative power of a team working well together.

 1. Firstly, it’s important to learn who the main characters you’ll most likely find in your inner team are.